Fixing Sleep Issues with Bazzite on a Gigabyte Motherboard

 Bazzite had a nasty case of insomnia on my Gigabyte B550M DS3H

-Windows 11 was getting bloated and clunky on the gaming PC hooked to my living room TV.
+Windows 11 was getting bloated & clunky on the gaming PC hooked to my living room TV.
 So I decided to install Bazzite on it to give it a little boost.

 I've had a Steam Deck for close to a year, and I've become accustomed to the UI.
 So I wasn't afraid of this transition.
-Not to mention, gaming with Linux/Proton is often faster than the Windows platform that games are technically actually designed to run on.
+Not to mention, gaming with Linux & Proton is often faster than the Windows platform that games were meant to run on.

-At first, once I got it all setup, everything seemed great.
+At first, once I got Bazzite all setup, everything seemed great.
 The Steam Gaming Mode UI ran much smoother than Steam Big Picture on Windows.
 And every game I tested ran perfectly.
-(Nearly perfectly, at least.
-Baldur's Gate 3 has some random sparkly pixels on the initial loading splash screens.)
+(They ran nearly perfectly, at least...
+Baldur's Gate 3 had some random sparkly pixels on the initial loading splash screens.)

 After some searching, I found that this is not an uncommon problem on Gigabyte motherboards running Bazzite – specifically Bazzite running KDE as the underlying UI (which is what the default "Home Theater PC" flavor of Bazzite uses).

-I found an automatic script that supposedly fixes the problem.
+I found an automatic script that supposedly fixes this broken sleep on Gigabyte motherboards.
 It didn't work.

 Then I found this post by @Voyded on Github, with detailed instructions to fix the issue.
 However, on my Gigabyte B550M DS3H, even this still didn't work at first.
 When I setup the service and ran cat /proc/acpi/wakeup, it was showing GPP8 as properly disabled.
 However, GPP0 was now enabled.